MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/management.md

 ## Manage AI deployments

 Managing AI deployments helps workload teams move from proof-of-concept stages to production environments with consistent configurations that improve security and compliance across teams.
 Azure offers tools like Azure AI Studio [hubs and projects](/azure/ai-studio/concepts/ai-resources) to enforce governance and security.
 Azure Machine Learning has similar capabilities with its [hub workspaces](/azure/machine-learning/concept-hub-workspace).
+For more information, see [Manage AI deployments](../manage.md#manage-ai-deployment).

 ## Manage AI models

 Managing AI models includes monitoring their outputs, performance, and alignment with Responsible AI principles.
 AI models can drift over time due to changing data, user behaviors, or other external factors.
 These changes can lead to inaccurate results or ethical concerns if not addressed.

-- *Monitor model outputs.* AI workloads can change over time due to evolving data, model updates, or shifts in user behavior.
-Implement a monitoring and testing process to ensure that these workloads remain aligned with your responsible AI targets.
+- *Monitor model outputs.* Implement a monitoring and testing process to ensure that these workloads remain aligned with your responsible AI targets.

     - *Monitor generative AI.* For generative AI workloads, use Azure AI Studio's built-in [evaluation](/azure/ai-studio/concepts/evaluation-metrics-built-in) and [manual](/azure/ai-studio/how-to/evaluate-prompts-playground) monitoring capabilities.
 If you're using prompt flow, [monitor prompt flow deployments](/azure/ai-studio/how-to/develop/trace-production-sdk).
 Also consider using [responsible AI tools](https://github.com/microsoft/responsible-ai-toolbox#introducing-responsible-ai-dashboard) to supplement model monitoring.